4ware1/Dotfiles/README.md

 - Some applications may require manual installation if not present in your system
 - NvChad installation will be performed automatically during setup.sh execution
 - The scripts in the `scripts/` directory are mainly focused on automating common CTF (Capture The Flag) tasks

-## 🤝 Contributing

-Contributions are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.